seemywingz/ESPWiFi/README.md

 # ESPWiFi Library

-This is a versatile library for managing WiFi functionalities on ESP8266 boards.
-It simplifies the process of connecting to WiFi networks, starting an Access Point (AP), and hosting a basic web server.
+The ESPWiFi library is designed to simplify managing WiFi functionalities on ESP8266 boards.
+It enables effortless connections to WiFi networks, Access Point (AP) setup, and basic web server operations.

 ## Features

-- Connect to a WiFi network as a client
+- Easy connection to WiFi networks as a client
-- Create an Access Point (AP) for other devices to connect to
+- Access Point (AP) setup for other devices to connect
-- Host a basic web server with informative pages
+- Hosting of a basic web server
-- Display WiFi connection and board information
+- Display of WiFi connection and board information
-- Customizable IP settings for advanced users
+- Advanced configuration with customizable IP settings

 ## Installation

 1. Download the library as a ZIP file.
 2. In the Arduino IDE, go to `Sketch > Include Library > Add .ZIP Library`.
-3. Choose the downloaded ZIP file and click open.
+3. Select the downloaded ZIP file and click open.
-4. The library should now be installed.
+4. The library is now ready for use.

 ## Usage

 ### Initialization

-To use the library, first include it in your sketch:
+Include the library in your sketch:

 ```cpp
 #include <ESPWiFi.h>